pauldevos/data-engineering-tools/airflow/airflow.md

 #### LocalExector
 After some time you'll likely max out the workers on that local instance and so then you would need something like the `CeleryExecutor` or `MesosExecutor`

+### Data Lineage
+- Where did this data come from?

+- Currently, no built in direct way how objects are related, graphed together.
+- Need Metadata and doing analytics on it would lead to featuring these relationships.